adorsys/open-banking-gateway/docs/architecture/2-searchBank.md

 3. FinTechApi requests the BankSearchIndex from TppBeanSearchApi
 4. TppBeanSearchApi return BankSearchIndex to FinTechApi
 5. FinTechApi return BankSearchIndex to FinTechUI
-6. FinTechSearchUI displays a search screen to the PSU
+6. FinTechUI displays a search screen to the PSU
 7. PSU enters any keyword in the search input field
-8. FinTechSearchUI call the search routine of the embedded LuceneSearch
+8. FinTechUI call the search routine of the embedded LuceneSearch
 9. LuceneSearch uses the keyword to retrieve the list of matching entries
 10. LuceneSearch returns a list of matching BankDescriptors to FinTechBankSearchUI
 11. UI displays list of found bank descriptors to PSU